5chackathon/hackweek-intermediate-webdev-sp2016/README.md

 ## Installation and Setup

-> We encourage everyone to follow the step-by-step walk through below, but if
-> you are pressed for time, please use this quick setup link: <setup-link>.

 1. To begin, open up a new Terminal window.
 (On Macs, you can use `cmd+spacebar` or search for it in Spotlight.)